dgarcialambda/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+*The closure is return fuction () I can tell because right after it has it's own curly brackets.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?

+*What is always the same is the function personalDice.

 What could change?

+*What changes is the variable and the string getting passed into the function.

 c.
 What is the lexical scope of `newRoll`?

+*The lexical scope of newRoll is the string that has ${name} it is the passing a variable from the global scope.

 ### Task 3 - Stretch Goals